bharathi-tenneti/ols-cline-demo/vscode-setup.md

 2. Check bottom status bar for MCP connection indicators
 3. You should see ✓ next to both servers when connected

----

-## ✅ Verification Checklist

-- [ ] Cline extension installed and enabled
-- [ ] MCP servers configured in settings
-- [ ] GitHub token set with correct permissions
-- [ ] Both servers show connected status
-- [ ] Can query OpenShift best practices
-- [ ] Can perform GitHub operations from chat

----

-## 📝 Notes

-- Screenshots should be placed in `/screenshots` directory
-- All paths should be absolute or relative to your workspace
-- Restart VS Code after making configuration changes
-- Check Cline output panel for debugging information